TriplyDB/Documentation/docs/yasgui/index.md

 ### Network ([TriplyDB Plugin](/docs/yasgui-api#triplyDbPlugins)) {#network}

 This view renders SPARQL Construct results in a graph representation.
-Works for `Turtle`, `Trig`, `N-Triples` or `N-Quads` responses.
+It works for `Turtle`, `Trig`, `N-Triples` and `N-Quads` responses.
 The maximum amount of results that can be visualized is 1.000 due to performance.

 ### Markup ([TriplyDB Plugin](/docs/yasgui-api#triplyDbPlugins)) {#markup}

 The markup view can be used to render a variety of markup languages.
-The requires the use of the `?markup` variable to identify which variable to render.
+This requires the use of the `?markup` variable to identify which variable to render.
 Based on the datatype of the variable the plugin will identify which markup language to use:

 | **Markup language** | **Datatype** |
 | :------------------ | :----------- |